-- Standing and walking for extended periods of time. - Positioning, placing and moving equipment, i.e. image receptors, portable x-ray machines, and overhead equipment, as radiography requires positioning the x-ray tube hanging from the ceiling in various areas of the room. - Response to signals such as sound and light from a distance of 15 feet, as control panels and exposure switches are located in rooms or paneled areas separate from the x-ray table on which patients are placed. - Determination of differences in gradual changes in blacks, grays, and whites for purposes of judging images for technical quality.
+- Helping in positioning patients who may be comatose, paralyzed, or otherwise incapacitated, from wheelchairs and beds, to x-ray tables, and vice versa.
+This includes regular lifting, pulling and pushing of 40+ pounds. - Handling and moving objects use hands and arms in handling, installing, positioning, and moving materials, and manipulating things.
+Continuously reaching above shoulder level, frequently while holding objects. - Positioning, placing and moving equipment, i.e. image receptors, portable x-ray machines, and overhead equipment, as radiography requires positioning the x-ray tube hanging from the ceiling to various areas of the room. - Response to signals such as sound and light from a distance of 15 feet, as control panels and exposure switches are located in rooms or paneled areas separate from the x-ray table on which patients are placed. - Determination of differences in gradual changes in blacks, grays, purposes of judging images for technical quality.